1 Samuel 1:9-20 · 1 Samuel · Updated April 25, 2026

 Summary

 In her distress, Hannah prays to the LORD, weeping bitterly.
 She makes a vow, promising that if the LORD gives her a son, she will dedicate him to the LORD for his entire life, and no razor will touch his head (1:10-11).
 As she prays silently, only her lips move, leading Eli to mistakenly think she is drunk (1:13).
-Eli confronts her, but Hannah explains that she is not drunk; rather, she is pouring out her soul to the LORD due to her deep sorrow (1:15-16).
+Eli confronts her, but Hannah explains that she is not drunk; rather, she is pouring out her soul to the LORD due to her sorrow (1:15-16).
 Understanding her sincerity, Eli tells her to go in peace and expresses his hope that God will grant her request (1:17).

 Chiastic structure